 Prerequisite: Participation in JH Chorus, recommendation of JH Chorus teacher and/or audition by Senior High Chorus teacher.

 Junior High Band meets every other day.
 Course requirements for band include weekly lesson attendance (based on a rotating schedule) and participation in all band performances.
 Students will gain experience in playing music of different time periods, cultures, and in numerous styles.
 Students will also further their knowledge and technical ability of their specific instrument.
-It should be noted that junior high band is a two-year commitment and students are required to participate during seventh and eighth grade.
+It should be noted that junior high band is a two-year commitment.
+Students are expected to participate during seventh and eighth grade.

 Grades 9-12, 1 Credit